 • How might one cite interlocutors more than human while accounting for the apparatuses whereby human and nonhuman are differentially articulated?
 How might one cite empirical formations while remaining responsive to the entangled state of their existence?
 What might it mean to cultivate an acknowledgement practice for hauntings matters inherit as they undergo physical-conceptual refigurings?

-1. OR Burdick, Anne, Johanna Drucker, Peter Lunenfeld, Todd Presner, and Jeffrey Schnapp.
-2012.
+1. [For reference only] Burdick, Anne, Johanna Drucker, Peter Lunenfeld, Todd Presner, and Jeffrey Schnapp.
+2016.
 Digital_Humanities.
-The MIT Press.
+MIT Press.

-5. Duggan, Mike, and Daniel Gutiérrez-Ujaque.
+4. Duggan, Mike, and Daniel Gutiérrez-Ujaque.
 2025.
-"Counter-Mapping as Praxis: Participation, Pedagogy, and Creativity."
-Progress in Human Geography.
+“Counter-Mapping as Praxis: Participation, Pedagogy, and Creativity.”
+Progress in Human Geography 0 (0).

-3.2 Speculative spatial data: mapping practice beyond representation (9 books, 3 articles, 1 chapter)
+3.2 Speculative spatial data: mapping practice beyond representation (7 books, 3 articles, 2 chapters)

 2. Bennett, Jane.
 2010.
 Vibrant Matter: A Political Ecology of Things.
 Duke University Press.